splunk/public-o11y-docs/admin/org-metrics.rst

    rate at which you can create new MTS in your organization, measured in MTS per minute.
 If you exceed this rate, Infrastructure Monitoring stops accepting data points for new MTS, but continues to accept data points for existing MTS.
-To monitor the number of metrics you’ve created overall, use the metric ``sf.org.numMetricTimeSeriesCreated``.
+To monitor the number of metrics you've created overall, use the metric ``sf.org.numMetricTimeSeriesCreated``.